spark423/pldi2025-artifact/README.md

 ```
 $ ./OverheadTest.sh
 ```
 This script will take roughly 2 hours.
 For each function, this script executes three different implementations: rounding-invariant input bounds, rounding-invariant outputs, and RLIBM with the fesetround calls.
-The script executes each implementation on all binary32 FP inputs and collects the aggregate cycles.
+The script executes each implementation on all FP32 inputs and collects the aggregate cycles.
 Once the script terminates, you will see the following file 'speedup_over_rlibm.pdf'.
 The file contains the contents of Figure 7.

 ## Generation of functions with our approach